-Murgon, a town of 2100 people, is 70 km west of Gympie and 170 km north-west of Brisbane.
+Murgon, a town, is 70 km west of Gympie and 170 km north-west of Brisbane.
 The town is situated on part of the former Barambah pastoral station (c1843), and it is thought that the name was derived from an Aboriginal expression describing the lilies on a pond, or the pond itself, which was connected to Barambah Creek.
 The pond no longer exists.

 Part of the Barambah leasehold was resumed in 1877 for farm selections, but the first place of townlike settlement occurred in 1901 when an area seven km south of Murgon was reserved for the Barambah Aboriginal settlement (see entry for Cherbourg).
 Two years later the railway was extended from Goomeri, and a railway siding created at the future town of Murgon.